rouskinlab/seismic-rna/src/userdocs/manuals/logging.rst

     LOGMSG> 2024-04-08 15:20:09,277 seismicrna.core.shell   WARNING
     It appears that something has blotted out the sun in Rochester, NY.

-Controlling the path to log files
+How to control the path to log files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The default path of the log file is ::